glampert/debug-draw/samples/README.md

 - `sample_gl_core_multithreaded_tls.cpp` and `sample_gl_core_multithreaded_explicit.cpp` are
   similar to the Core OpenGL sample but demonstrate how to use the TLS or explicit context modes.

+- `sample_d3d11.cpp`: Windows sample using D3D11 as the renderer interface for Debug Draw.

 - `samples_common.hpp`: Contains code shared by all samples, such as input handling and camera/controls.

 ----